BLCM/OpenBLCMM/windows-processing/README.md

    and rebuild `OpenBLCMM.jar`.
 3. Run `native-compile.bat` (or just `native-image -jar OpenBLCMM.jar`) to
    compile `OpenBLCMM.exe`
+4. If you want, use WinRun4J to set an icon on the EXE itself, with `RCEDIT64.EXE /I OpenBLCMM.exe openblcmm.ico`
 4. Open `openblcmm.iss` in Inno Setup.
 Update the version number if required and hit "Compile."
 You'll end up with an `OpenBLCMM-<version>.exe` inside an `Output` dir.
 That's the installer!